-Description: Big Shoals Public Lands is a very large area of more than 4,000 acres, which is managed jointly by SRWMD, Florida Division of Forestry, Florida State Parks and Florida Wildlife Conservation Commission.
+Description: Big Shoals Public Lands is more than 4,000 acres, managed jointly by SRWMD, Florida Division of Forestry, Florida State Parks and Florida Wildlife Conservation Commission.
 This area has varied terrain with scenic vistas from high river bluffs.
-The land is noted for its mature pine forests, diverse plant communities and forest types, including swamps, pine flats and mixed hardwood forests.
+The land is noted for diverse plant communities and forest types, including swamps, pine flats and mixed hardwood forests.
 Many gopher tortoise burrows can be found in the state park, where FWC has had an on-going project to reestablish the population.
 During the hunting season the area hosts limited hunts only.
 Be sure to check the hunt schedules in the spring and fall.

-Description: Foster's Hammock Loop Trail is an eight mile single track mountain bike trail within Stephen Foster State Park.
-It includes Catfish Hole, the Suwannee River Overlook, “Beavor Crossing” and other unique areas along a scenic trail to allowing riders to experience the Upper Suwannee River Valley’s diverse topography.
+Description: Foster's Hammock Loop Trail is an 8-mile single track mountain bike trail within Stephen Foster Folk Culture Center State Park.
+It includes Catfish Hole, the Suwannee River Overlook, “Beavor Crossing” and other unique areas along a scenic trail allowing riders to experience the Upper Suwannee River Valley’s diverse topography.

-Description: Located just behind the White Springs ball fields and cemetery, Bridge-To-Bridge Trail is a short, but challenging singletrack with plenty of sharp turns, climbs and descents.
+Description: Located just behind the White Springs ball fields and cemetery, Bridge-To-Bridge Trail is about four and a half miles of fun singletrack with plenty of turns, short climbs and descents.
 The Florida Trail Association (FTA) shares a section of the mountain bike trail.
 It follows the river for more than a mile with many scenic overlooks.
-Experienced off-road riders with good technical riding skills enjoy this trail.
-The whole loop is approximately 4.5 miles long.
 Bridge to Bridge now includes signage.
 The end of the trail is at HWY 41 boat launch.
 You can also ride the trail in the reverse direction (from the bridge to the ball park).